 Mini Cross Trainer vs Mini Stepper

-Both mini ellipticals and mini steppers are great for at-home or under-the-desk use.
+Both mini ellipticals and mini steppers are great for discrete home and office.
 It’s obviously beneficial to add in a bit of exercise during your day and you can use one as a starting point to get fit and help you achieve your goals.
 Both are relatively inexpensive, quite portable, and easy to store.
 However, they do offer different end results.

 A mini elliptical is basically just the footplate of a traditional cross-trainer.
 You mount the footplate and your bodyweight is spread evenly as an arc through both feed during the movement.